-If you’re on Windows 7, 8 or 10 and your monitor randomly goes black while the power light is on, you’re not alone!
-Many Windows users are reporting it.
+Your monitor randomly goes black while the power light is on?
+You’re not alone!
+Many users are reporting it.
 But the good news is that you can fix it.
-Here are 4 fixes to try.
+Here are 4 solutions to try.

 Try these fixes:

 You may not have to try them all.
-Just work your way down the list until you find the one that works.
+Just work your way down the list until you find the one that does the trick for you.

 - Check your video cable